stefanhiemer/topoptlab/docs/source/introduction/intro_to.md

 - more recent overview with special focus on TO for manufactureable designs {cite}`bayat2023holistic`: the first third is one of the most complete overview of TO in recent years, the latter two thirds do not deal with TO

-For people unfamiliar with FEM or needed refreshments the following books and lectures have been useful to me:
+For people unfamiliar with FEM or in need of refreshing the following books and lectures have been useful to me:

 - classic textbook {cite}`fish2007first`: the first five chapters are in my opinion a must for people new to FEM

-- lecture material by Dennis Kochmann for his course "Introduction to Finite Element Analysis" https://mm.ethz.ch/education/lecture-notes.html : easy to understand and very useful when trying to understand the FE implementation in this code
+- lecture material by Dennis Kochmann for his course "Introduction to Finite Element Analysis" https://mm.ethz.ch/education/lecture-notes.html : excellently written, easy to understand and very useful when trying to understand the FE implementation in this code

 - advanced textbook by Peter Wriggers {cite}`wriggers2008nonlinear`: covers anything that the previous two have not covered and for me the first place to look for problems beyond the basics.